Nafisa Ibrahim at commencement

 Ibrahim is the first undergraduate McNair Scholar at St. Scholastica to win a NSF graduate Research Fellowship.
 She has conducted multiple research projects in chemistry and chemical engineering at St. Scholastica and at the University of Wisconsin Madison and Vanderbilt University.

-Ibrahim said she had received "magnificent" support on campus from TRIO program staff members, the Office of Diversity and Inclusion, the School of Sciences, and her professors, particularly former Chemistry professor Dr. Allen Chaparadza.
+Ibrahim said she had received "magnificent" support on campus from TRIO program staff members, the Office of Equity, Diversity and Inclusion, the School of Sciences, and her professors, particularly former Chemistry professor Dr. Allen Chaparadza.

 "I was so comfortable on campus and was able to grow immensely with the many interactions with students, faculty, and staff," she said.
 "I definitely could not have figured out what I wanted to do if Dr. Chaparadza did not help me reflect about my goals for the future and introduce me to research.
 He has been a wonderful mentor who has helped me realize my potential and always pushes me to strive for the best."